jerik/jerik.github.io/cheatsheet.md

-    df.isnull().sum()  # overview of all missing values in the dataframe df.isnull().values.any()  # are there any missing values df.isnull().sum().sum()  # total number of missing values
+    df.isnull().sum()  # overview of all missing values in the dataframe df.isnull().values.any()  # are there any missing values df.isnull().sum().sum()  # total number of missing values df.info()  # if all columns have same number of non-null items, perfect.
+Otherwise you have to clean up

 Recognice non standard missing values by pandas